trungdq88/-VB6-AntiLogOff/README.md

 Description
 -----------

-Prevent viruses to block you at logon screen.
+Prevent viruses from block you at logon screen.
 This program let you do things from your logon screen.

 Images
 -----------